- Listening to the Silence;

 Fearn-Banks, K. Crisis communications: A casebook approach 2nd ed.
 Mahwah, NJ: Lawrence Erlbaum.

-This book is more a textbook for students using case studies.
+watch This book is more a textbook for students using case studies.
 Chapter 2 pp. Chapter 4 has some tips on media relations pp. Hearit, K. Apologies and public relations crises at Chrysler, Toshiba, and Volvo.

 Public Relations Review, 20 2 , This article provides a strong rationale for the value of quick but accurate crisis response.
 The focus is on how a quick response helps an organization to control the crisis situation.